xkeshav29/rainroof/README.md

 <p>
 	All major cities in India are facing acute shortage of water with Chennai being the worst this year.
 According to a report by NITI Aayog, 21 cities in India including Delhi, Bengaluru, Chennai and Hyderabad will run out of groundwater by 2020.
 This will affect around 100 million people.
 Government in all the states and center are working and making policies for the same with latest being GoI forming total new ministry for this Jal Shakti.
 <br>
-In spite of almost all states in India having some rain water harvesting rules and policies, hardly anyone is actually followed.
-But as the awareness increases people are ready to adopt water saving methodologies.
+In spite of almost all states in India having some rain water harvesting rules and policies, hardly anyone is actually followed and we see critically low adoption.
+We see a clear need of a ,not present so far, platform which could precisely provide information to start, stat about water conservation potential in one's house and steps to adopt it.
 </p>
 </p>